ysreddy337/jeditlatest/doc/README.txt

-JEDIT 4.2 README
+JEDIT 4.3 README

 * About jEdit

 jEdit is a cross platform programmer's text editor written in Java.

-jEdit requires either Java 2 version 1.3 or 1.4.
+jEdit 4.3 requires Java 2 version 1.5 or later.
 It will not run with earlier versions.

 jEdit comes with full online help; to read it, select 'jEdit Help' from jEdit's 'Help' menu or point your web browser to the file named